BioJulia/SingleCellProjections.jl/README.md

 #### Force Layout
-Force Layout plots (also known as SPRING Plots) can be created in `SingleCellProjections`:
+Force Layout plots (also known as SPRING Plots) are created like this:
 ```julia
 julia> fl = force_layout(reduced; ndim=3, k=100)
 DataMatrix (3 variables and 34639 observations)